 Papankusha Ekadashi is considered to be one of the significant ekadashis as the person who keeps a fast on this day is bestowed with good health, wealth and all other worldly desires.
 It is also believed that without observing the Papankusha Ekadashi vrat, an individual can never be liberated from the sins and their evil action keeps chasing them throughout their life.
 The merits of this revered vrat are equivalent to performing 100 Surya Yagya or 1000 Ashwamedha Yagya.

-Papankusha Ekadashi 2017 was on October 01 Sunday
+Papankusha Ekadashi 2018 is on October 20 Saturday

 Rituals during Papankusha Ekadashi:

 - Hindu devotees observe a strict fast or silence vow on the Papankusha day.
 The observer of this fast must get up early and wear clean clothes after taking a bath.
 The fasting ritual of Papankusha Ekadashi starts on the 10th day, ‘Dashami’.
 On this day a single ‘saatvik’ meal is taken before sunset and the fast continues till the end of ekadashi.
 While observing the vrat, the devotees must not speak lies or conduct any sinful acts or deeds.
 The Papankusha Ekadashi vrat ends on the ‘dwadashi’ (12th day).
 The devotees must offer food and some form of donations to a Brahmin before breaking the fast.